crodriguez1a/audio-repair/proposal.md

   > "The assumption behind using KNN for missing values is that a point value can be approximated by the values of the points that are closest to it, based on other variables."
 (2)

-Additional considerations that could alter this solution:
-  - representing audio data in higher dimensions could me more informative, but presents challenges with this approach
+Note: Representing audio data in higher dimensions could me more informative, but presents challenges with this approach

 **References**